Note: As of January 21, 2020, the Wyze Cam Pan doesn’t have person detection temporarily, but Wyze is adding it back in as soon as possible.

 iCamera Keep Pro

 The Wyze Cam Pan is very similar to the iCamera Keep Pro, although it’s less than a third of the price.
 Both have 1080p HD video and the ability to zoom in eight times, but the iCamera Keep Pro has a slightly wider field of view at 140 degrees compared to the Pan’s 120.
 Of course, the Pan can rotate all the way around, so I’d say it wins for video.
 Both offer excellent infrared night vision, two-way audio, and cloud and local storage through micro-SD cards.
-As well, both cameras integrate with Amazon Alexa and IFTTT.
+As well, both cameras integrate with Amazon Alexa and IFTTT, although the Wyze Cam also works with Google Assistant.
 One area that the Wyze Cam Pan and the iCamera Keep Pro don’t excel in is artificial intelligence.
-Neither camera has person detection or facial recognition, but they both have sound recognition for smoke and C.O alarms.
+Only the Wyze Cam Pan has person detection, but they both have sound recognition for smoke and C.O alarms.
 As both cameras were equally easy to set up, I would recommend that you buy the Wyze Cam Pan over the iCamera Keep Pro.
 It has the same or better qualities in every category of the Necessary Features Test, plus, it’s only $30 compared to $100 for the iCamera Keep Pro.
 This one’s a no-brainer!

 For more information, read our full review of the iCamera Keep Pro.